-So this month has been kind of a whirlwind!
+So April has been kind of a whirlwind!
 I feel like I say that every month, but it’s always true!
 Chris and I have been packing, packing, packing, and in every other spare moment I’ve been trying to read.
 As you can see, it wasn’t my most productive reading month.

 I didn’t read for almost two weeks, aside from an audiobook.
 I DNF’d a few books, and cancelled a few reviews because I couldn’t get them together in time.
 And you know what?
 I’m okay with that.